chris-horner/SocketWeather/README.md

 ### Where are the Fragments?

 Not here.
 The codebase actually unironically used something similar to [FragNums](https://github.com/pyricau/fragnums) in the early stages of its development before swapping to [Conductor](https://github.com/bluelinelabs/Conductor).
-Although Conductor isn't being actively maintained anymore, it's well battle tested at this point and provides a simpler API compared to Fragments.
+Although FragNums isn't being actively maintained anymore, it's well battle tested at this point and provides a simpler API compared to Fragments.

 ### What's with all the weird `Flow` stuff?